 When it comes to SEO, measuring performance is essential.

-An SEO analytics process is an integral part of measuring performance and ensures you dedicate time to deciding what to measure and the SEO report you send to your clients.
+An SEO analytics process is an integral part of measuring performance and ensures you dedicate time to deciding what to measure and report.

 You can use this analytics data on an ongoing basis to show why your client should continue working with you, since you know that you’re collecting suitable types of data related to their critical SEO KPIs.